tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   --> open the add-on zip file.
 * Activate the "SnappyHexMesh GUI" add-on in Preferences.
   Add-on is located in Object category of Blender add-ons.
-* Click "Save Preferences" to autoload add-on every time Blender is started

 Add-on visibility
 -----------------

-Add-on is visible in Blender's 3D Viewport in Sidebar as a separate tab in Object Mode.
+Add-on is visible in Blender's 3D Viewport in Sidebar as a separate Sidebar tab in Object Mode.
 To view the add-on panels, you must

   * Select a mesh object (in 3D Viewport or in Outliner)
   * View Sidebar ("View" --> "Toggle Sidebar" or press "N" key in 3D Viewport)